List of chief guests at the Delhi Republic Day parade

-Countries invited as chief guests for the Republic Day parade.
-Yugoslavia (twice invited) has not been depicted in the map.

 Since 1950, India has been hosting head of state or government of another country as the state guest of honor for Republic Day celebrations in New Delhi.
 During 1950–1954, Republic Day celebrations were organized at different venues (like Irwin Amphitheatre, Kingsway, Red Fort and Ramlila Maidan).
-It was only starting 1955 when the parade in its present form was organized at Rajpath.
+It was only starting 1955 when the Republic Day parade in its present form was organized at Rajpath.
 The guest country is chosen after a deliberation of strategic, economic and political interests.
 During 1950s–1970s, a number of Non-Aligned Movement and Eastern Bloc countries were hosted by India.
 In 1968 and 1974, India played host to two countries on the same Republic Day.